backdoer/data-structures/README.md

 ## Adding to the Wiki

-You'll notice a Wiki on the left navigation menu.
-BitBucket's wiki is just a series of Markdown files.
-Feel free to add in a Wiki article, and link to it by editing the Wiki's main page **where it's indicated to edit it**.
-You can do all of this with the in-browser tools.
+You'll notice a Wiki on the left navigation menu, **BUT WE'RE NOT USING IT**.
+We are instead going to create our wiki in the source folder.
+This will allow us to grade and navigate your branches on the web site easier.

+In other words, you add to the wiki by checking out files, editing them, committing, pushing them back up, and submitting a pull request.

 ### Note